ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-05-abstractions.md

     return data

 def validate_data(data):
-    """Checks that the data has the rigth structure.""" assert data.columns == ["datetime", "value"]
+    """Checks that the data has the right structure.""" assert data.columns == ["datetime", "value"]
 ```